Mahakali – Anth Hi Aarambh Hai: Development

 Actress Pooja Sharma also shared that it took nearly 3–4 hours for her to get painted in her Kali avatar.
 The set designs were different from other similar shows as the producer, Siddharth Tiwary, shared that he wanted the concept of the visualisation to be unique, and that the story would be blend of some fiction and stories from different Puranas.

 Reception

 Ratings

 The show opened up with 6507 impressions and was the third most watched urban television show in its debut week in India.

 The Times of India stated, "The show is a perfect blend of drama and mythology.
 Compared to the other shows, the VFX effects used in Mahakali are excellent and seeps one into the world of fantasy.
 Right from the backdrop setting to the costume drama, the make-believe looks convincing and draws you into its tale.
 The show has elaborate costumes and jewellery which make it furthermore engaging to watch."

-Adaptation

-It was dubbed in Tamil as Kaakum Deivam Kali on Colors Tamil.

-This show dubbed version of Bangla language with same title on Colors Bangala from 2017.